LineaFuller/Pandas_Challenege/README.md

 # Pandas Challenege
 Analyzed data for an independent gaming company's most recent game Heroes of Pymoli.
-I produced a detailed report from the game's purchasing data into strategic insight.
+I produced a detailed report from the game's purchasing data history and turned it into strategic insight.

 ## My report includes a detailed analysis regarding the following...